bwiredagency/core-dna-sublime-snippets/README.rst

 You can cycle through variables by pressing tab again.

-To view a full list of all the available snippets press ctrl+shift+p and type in coredna
+To view a full list of all the available snippets press ctrl+shift+p and type in core dna